quintende/redm-dev-containers/README.md

  }
 ```

-Besides the main Ubuntu container a MariaDb Container has also be configured, which can be accesed via:
+Besides the main Ubuntu container a MariaDb Container has also been configured, which can be accessed via:

 ```bash
 mariadb -umariadb -pmariadb -h db